 Multiple hepatic hemangiomas have been reported in patients with systemic lupus erythematosus.

 Infantile hemangioma is a common tumor in infancy.
 It may be seen in 5-10% of children aged 1 year.
 The hemangiomas typically regress during childhood.
 Typically, the tumors affect the skin and subcutaneous tissue.
 Occasionally, they affect the liver.
-Recently, case reports described the regression of infantile hemangiomas after treatment with propranolol.[12, 13]
+Case reports have described the regression of infantile hemangiomas after treatment with propranolol.[13, 14]

 Reports have described infants with massive hepatic hemangiomas and hypothyroidism.
 In these cases, the tumor was found to express type 3 iodothyronine deiodinase, which resulted in an increased rate of inactivation of thyroid hormone.